Namagotchi/minesweeper-game/README.md

 # minesweeper-game
-some minesweeper game i made horribly
+some minesweeper game i made horribly for a school assignment

 made in html, css, and javascript